FAQS: Undergraduate - Northern School of Contemporary Dance

 What qualifications and experience do I need to apply?

-Entry to our undergraduate courses is through successful audition and interview.
+Entry to our undergraduate courses is through successful audition.
 Additionally, candidates should normally have gained five GCSE passes (grade C/4 or above) which must include English Language, and two A Level passes or a L3 BTEC National diploma or professional/vocational training at an appropriate level.

 Exceptions are made for 17 year-olds who are offered a place on the degree course, who would therefore not have completed A Levels or a full diploma etc. Equivalent qualifications may also be accepted depending on the strength of the grades achieved.
 Equivalent level overseas qualifications are also accepted.
 In some cases, applicants who do not have the standard entry requirements will be required to complete the School Matriculation Task as part of their entry requirements.